 There’s nothing better than a pug on your lap and another on the screen (because movies with pugs are the best movies!).
-Plus, real pug lovers know that one can never have enough pugs, either in real life or virtually.
-So grab some popcorn and check out one of these top 10 pug movies.
+Plus, real pug lovers know that one can never have enough pugs, either in real life or digitally.
+So grab some popcorn and check out one of these top 10 movies with pugs in them.
 Fur not included.

 British comedy Patrick tells the “tail” of Sarah, a young woman whose life is an utter mess.
 Things get even messier when her grandmother leaves her a very spoiled pug named Patrick.
 Patrick, as most pug lovers can guess, adds to the chaos, and slowly but surely turns her life around.
 Since Patrick the pug is one of the main characters, I give this pug film four paws up.

 Patrick is a family-friendly movie, and good for all ages.

 2. The Campaign

 The Campaign is a comedic political satire starring Will Ferrell and Zach Galifianakis.
 The comedians play two North Carolinians vying for a congressional seat.
 Zach Galifianakis’s character Marty Huggins owns two pugs in the film, named Mittens and Poundcake.
-There are fun pug jokes and plenty of laughs, and pugs even feature in the movie’s promotional poster.
+There are fun pug jokes and plenty of laughs, and pugs are even featured in the movie’s promotional poster.

 The Campaign is rated R, so best for adult humans and pugs – put the kids and puppies away.

 If I hear one more person yell “Frank!” at me while I walk my pug down the street I’ll scream.
 Just kidding, I’ll just keep walking (it happens daily).